If you are a nature lover, you’ll love the adorable Caretta-Caretta turtles! This sea turtle species is the only one that finds shelter in Greece.

 Caretta-Carretta Sea Turtles

 The Caretta-Caretta Turtles, also known as Loggerhead Turtles, are between 1-1.2 meters long and can live up to 65 years.
 Many beaches in Kefalonia are protected during the Caretta-Caretta reproduction period.
 This is because the female Caretta-Caretta turtles drag themselves out of the sea at night and bury their eggs in the sand to hatch.
-After about 60-70 days, the newborn Caretta-Caretta turtles get out of their eggs and drag themselves to their natural environment, the ocean!
+After about 60-70 days, the newborn Caretta-Caretta turtles get out of their eggs and drag themselves to their natural environment, at night, the ocean!